 - Sign post your wash down area using the official Check Clean Dry outdoor metal signage.
 Request our CCD Kit using our online Resource Request Form.

-- If you are an inland site, contact your local water authority to see if they can offer support or whether they have any available funding to help set up a wash down area, especially if your site regularly hosts boating events and requires more washdown areas for increased numbers of visitors.
+- If you are an inland site, contact your local water authority or landlord to see if they can offer support or whether they have any available funding to help set up a wash down area, especially if your site regularly hosts boating events and requires more washdown areas.

 Staff and Volunteer Training: